morefigs/pymba/README.md

 ## Known issues

-* Not all SDK functions are wrapped (most are).
+* Not all API functions are wrapped (most are).
 For full list see vimbadll.py.
 * Colour cameras have not been tested.
 B&W 1394 cameras have been tested under Windows with Vimba version 1.2.1.
 * The VimbaC.dll file location has been hardcoded in vimbadll.py.
 It should be easy to change if needed.